lipsotiko/MotiionMiniWrangler/README.md

 #Assumptions
 - Customers will POST over an HTTP request a reasonable about of data that won't cause the system to crash
 - The CSV file will be posted as a single string in the body of the HTTP request
-- An in memory database is used for automated tests, and for the
+- An in memory database is used for automated tests, and for running the application locally
-- Although the MiniWranglerTranslator is not pulled into a library on it's own; that class implements the Translator interface which provides a seam within the application to allow the implementation to be extracted into a separate module
+- Although the MiniWranglerTranslator is not pulled into a library on it's own; that class implements the Translator interface which provides a seam within the application to allow the implementation to be extracted into a separate module; however, it was written as a library with no reliance on external dependencies
 - The first row of the csv file will always have column headers
 - Row delimiters are always commas
-- End-of-line characters is always \n
+- End-of-line characters is always \n (unix newline character)
 - Adding a new derived column such as the "kg" string for the Unit field will only work if there are exiting records in the csv file
 - Quoted values are assumed to be quoted because they contain a comma; and since a comma is used as a delimiter the quoted values will be formatted by removing commas within the quotes, then removing the quotes

+#Next Steps
+- See if the DSL can be standardized across multiple customers so that a high level of configurability is not needed
+- Investigate the potential throughput needed for this API to be efficient in a production environment and test it
+- If customers are generating files from different systems; we may need to make the end-of-line character configurable to accept newline characters from other file types.

 #Resources
 - https://www.martinfowler.com/articles/codeGenDsl.html